Keto Almond Joy Cream Truffles

 Keto Chocolate

-pouring keto chocolate chips in a bowl There are keto chocolates available for purchase that are sweetened with sugar-free sweeteners.
-ChocZero and Lily’s are both keto approved chocolates on the market.
-If you don’t have access to either of those brands, I recommend using a baking chocolate bar – one that is 100% unsweetened chocolate and add a few tablespoons of sweetener or a few drops of liquid stevia to sweeten the chocolate.
+There are keto chocolates available for purchase that are sweetened with sugar-free sweeteners.
+Lily’s is a keto approved chocolate on the market.
+If you don’t have access to that brand, I recommend using a baking chocolate bar – one that is 100% unsweetened chocolate and add a few tablespoons of sweetener or a few drops of liquid stevia to sweeten the chocolate.

 Are Flavor Extracts Keto?

 Flavor extracts are keto approved.
 Make sure they don’t contain sugar before you purchase them.
-Some of my favorite flavors come from Oooflavors.
+Some of my favorite flavors come from One on One Flavors.
 They make keto-friendly flavors that are zero carb and zero sugar.

 Keto Truffle Storage